TarballCoLtd/checkm8gui/README.md

 This program was written by [me](https://github.com/emeryferrari/), however this program would not be possible without the work [axi0mX](https://twitter.com/axi0mx/) has put into [ipwndfu](https://github.com/axi0mx/ipwndfu/).

+## Testing

+This program's GUI has been tested in an Ubuntu virtual machine and on a Windows machine, however, it has not been tested on a physical iOS device because I do not own a currently checkm8-compatible device.

 ## Features

 This program can enter your device into pwned DFU mode on checkm8-compatible devices.
 Once the device is entered into pwned DFU mode, this program can dump the SecureROM, demote your device, and verbose boot your device.
 Features which are planned to be implemented in the near future are decrypting keybags, changing your boot logo, restoring to signed and unsigned firmwares, and running custom ipwndfu commands.